 Germany: Germany has the standard bilateral agreements with Canada, an extensive selection of visas (all priced at 60 Euros) and the legendary “Self-Employed” and “Artist” visas that freelancers and creative types around the world love.
 You can read more about the application process for a “Self-Employed” visa here.
 Also, here is a link the the German Embassy’s visa page.

-I’m currently in Hungary, a country that does not have a bilateral agreement with Canada.
-One Canadian that I know acquired a visa from one of the aforementioned countries and is living here in Budapest for the duration of his visa.
-He hasn’t had any problems.
+When I lived in Hungary, a country that does not have a bilateral agreement with Canada, one Canadian that I know acquired a visa from one of the aforementioned countries and is lived in Budapest for the duration of his visa.
+He never had any problems.

 I’ve also heard that if you’re a Westerner (Canada, USA, probably Australia) who comes to Hungary and applies for a residency visa on-site, it’s practically a formality, provided you can demonstrate that you won’t be a burden on the state.
 I suspect other Eastern European countries have a similar outlook.

 Apply for European Citizenship